SAP ERP: Deployment and maintenance costs

 It is estimated that "for a Fortune 500 company, software, hardware, and consulting costs can easily exceed $100 million (around $50 million to $500 million).
 Large companies can also spend $50 million to $100 million on upgrades.
 Full implementation of all modules can take years", which also adds to the end price.
 Midsized companies (fewer than 1,000 employees) are more likely to spend around $10 million to $20 million at most, and small companies are not likely to have the need for a fully integrated SAP ERP system unless they have the likelihood of becoming midsized and then the same data applies as would a midsized company.

 Independent studies have shown that deployment and maintenance costs of a SAP solution can vary depending on the organization.
 For example, some point out that because of the rigid model imposed by SAP tools, a lot of customization code to adapt to the business process may have to be developed and maintained.
 Some others pointed out that a return on investment could only be obtained when there was both a sufficient number of users and sufficient frequency of use.

 SAP Transport Management System

 SAP Transport Management System (STMS) is a tool within SAP ERP systems to manage software updates, termed transports, on one or more connected SAP systems.
 The tool can be accessed from transaction code STMS.
 This should not be confused with SAP Transportation Management, a stand-alone module for facilitating logistics and supply chain management in the transportation of goods and materials.

 SAP Enhancement Packages for SAP ERP 6.0 (SAP EhPs)

 The latest version (SAP ERP 6.0) was made available in 2006.
 Since then, additional functionality for SAP ERP 6.0 has been delivered through SAP Enhancement Packages (EhP).

 These Enhancement Packages allow SAP ERP customers to manage and deploy new software functionality.
 Enhancement Packages are optional; customers choose which new capabilities to implement.

 SAP EhPs do not require a classic system upgrade.

-The installation process of Enhancement Packages consists of two different steps:
+The installation process of Enhancement Packages consists of two steps: